 Once the centerpiece of Port Discovery at Tokyo DisneySea, the StormRider attraction flew its last flight on May 16th, 2016.
-This post serves as a scrapbook for the ride, with a brief write-up and 30 images chronicling its history.
+This post serves as a scrapbook for the ride, with a brief write-up and 25 photos chronicling its history.

 In addition to being a FASTPASS attraction, StormRider was one of the original opening-day attractions at Tokyo DisneySea back in 2001.